mkuthan/mkuthan.github.io/_posts/2015-03-01-spark-unit-testing.md

 title: "Spark and Spark Streaming unit testing"
 date: 2015-03-01
 categories: [spark, TDD, scala]
+tagline: ""
+header:
+    overlay_image: /assets/images/jakub-skafiriak-AljDaiCbCVY-unsplash.webp
+    overlay_filter: 0.2
 ---

-When you develop distributed system, it is crucial to make it easy to test.
+When you develop a distributed system, it is crucial to make it easy to test.
-Execute tests in controlled environment, ideally from your IDE.
+Execute tests in a controlled environment, ideally from your IDE.
 Long develop-test-develop cycle for complex systems could kill your productivity.
 Below you find my testing strategy for Spark and Spark Streaming applications.